- Home

 - 1

-Dark Skies Galloway & Southern Ayrshire
+Dark skies Galloway & Southern Ayrshire

 Autumn and winter in the biosphere bring the promise of stargazing under crystal clear skies.
 Galloway Forest Park is recognised by the International Dark-Sky Association for its ‘exceptional’ starry nights.
 If this sounds like your kind of thing, why not book your own Dark Sky Ranger?
 Biosphere-certified rangers like Elizabeth Tindal can provide guided storytelling experiences – with hot chocolate and marshmallows as an added bonus!